shockleyd/django-helloworld/README.md

 ## CircleCI access to GCloud

 In order to deploy to the Google Cloud Kubernetes Engine, CircleCI needs access to the Google Cloud account.
-A service account is manually created for CircleCI, with the `container.developer` role, and the access key is stored in an environment variable in CircleCI.
+I manually created a service account for CircleCI, with the `container.developer` role, and stored the access key in an environment variable in CircleCI.

 ## CI/CD pipeline

-We use CircleCI to implement continuous integration and deployment.
+I've used CircleCI to implement continuous integration and deployment.
-We do not require manual approval for deploys; a deploy happens automatically for every `master` branch commit.
+I do not require manual approval for deploys; a deploy happens automatically for every `master` branch commit.
 The decision whether to require manual approval depends primarily on the specific application, and the level of risks associated with a deployment.
-Continuous deployment (that is, automatic) is a good default, but for many applications we would require manual approval, or schedule nightly deploys in order to minimize risk of interrupting service for users where a very high level of reliability is required.
+Continuous deployment (that is, automatic) is a good default, but for some applications we would require manual approval, or schedule nightly deploys in order to minimize risk of interrupting service for users where a very high level of reliability is required.

 ### Docker image tags

-We use the commit hash as the docker image tag, because it's the simplest solution.
+I've used the commit hash as the docker image tag, because it's the simplest solution.
 In case we decide we want more human-readable tags, it might make sense to switch to using the commit timestamp (or a combination of the commit hash and timestamp).
-Other ideas could work too, like requiring developers to update a semver version in some way, and using this to tag, but an automated solution is easier and less error-prone.
+Other ideas could work too, like requiring developers to update a semver version in some way, and using this to tag, which would give a very meaningful tag, but an automated solution is easier to use and less error-prone.

 ### Build job